 The results show minor impact on the CTC coding conditions.
-Therefore, the loss of the fast method can be compensated with regular RD search, unlike the methods proposed in CE6-1.1
+Therefore, the loss of the fast method can be compensated with regular RD search, unlike the methods proposed in CE6-1.1.

+Results without context optimization

+The same experiments were repeated without context optimization of the second LFNST bin, where the default context initialization (CNU) is used.
+The following results are obtained:

+Table 3 Results of first test (Fast Encoder) of Proposal 1 without context optimization